Every monster is unique with this fun, non-competitive game to practise counting, colours and parts of the body!

 Kids spin the spinner or roll the dice and add the part of the body to their monster mat using play dough and googly eyes (or a dry-erase marker).
 They can play as many rounds as they want and build up their own one-of-a-kind monsters!

-This printable game is perfect for playing in groups, or as an individual activity.
-Suitable for 3 - 7 year olds.
+Monster Factory is perfect for playing in groups or as an individual activity and suitable for 3 - 7 year olds.
+Also available in Spanish!

 - 8 full page colour monster body mats: 8 different colours and 8 different body shapes

 - Parts of the Body Dice and Spinner: includes ear, eye, nose, mouth, arm and leg

 - Colours Dice and Spinner: includes red, yellow, orange, green, blue and a question mark (to represent any colour kids want)

 - Kids DIY templates and activity sheets: dice, spinners and monster bodies in black line for kids to colour, make, draw and describe

 - Full instructions on how to assemble and play

 - Develops language and vocabulary for identifying colours, parts of the body, describing appearance and counting